There is no chronological order in the Torah: Sources

 Seemingly, the expression was first used in the Baraita on the Thirty-two Rules, which is traditionally attributed to Eliezer ben Jose (a 2nd-century tanna).
-However, according to modern scholar Moshe Zucker, this work was in fact only written in the 10th century.

-The term first appears in the Mekhilta of Rabbi Ishmael, and also in the Mekhilta of Rabbi Shimon, Sifre on Numbers, and the Jerusalem Talmud.
+However this teaching is historically dated to the tenth century.
+The term first appears in the Mekhilta of Rabbi Ishmael (c.
+3rd century), and also in the Mekhilta of Rabbi Shimon, Sifre on Numbers, and the Jerusalem Talmud.

 The Babylonian Talmud proves that "There is no chronological order in the Torah" from the fact that Numbers 9:1 occurred on the first day of Nisan, while the earlier verse Numbers 1:1 occurred on the first day of Iyyar, a month later.
 In the ensuing discussion, Rav Pappa limits the application of the rule to cases of different matter, but within a single topic he says the Torah's narrative must be chronological.
 Later commentators disagree over the definition of a "matter": Rashi defines it as a parashah, while Rabbeinu Hananel defines it as a single topic of discussion.

 The first Bible commentator to use the term was Rashi, who used it frequently, as did Ibn Ezra and the Torah Temimah.
 In contrast, Nachmanides argued that the Torah's order is generally chronological.
 Raavan argued that the principle only applies in the Torah, and not in the Nevi'im or Ketuvim.
 Yoel Bin-Nun argued that the Torah is chronological except where it specifies otherwise.